stratisproject/BlockchainProgramming/key_generation/key_generation.md

 Console.WriteLine(transaction);
 ```

-The creation of the **EphemKey** being an implementation detail, you can omit it, NBitcoin will generate one automatically:
+The creation of the **EphemKey** being an implementation detail, you can omit it, NStratis will generate one automatically:

 ```cs
 Transaction transaction = new Transaction();